-32. On May 23, 2017, Respondent pled guilty before the Honorable Marita Sullivan to an amended charge of reckless driving, a Class A misdemeanor offense, in violation of 625 ILCS 5.0/11-503-A-2.
-Judge Sullivan sentenced Respondent to one year of court supervision, the terms of which included not violating the criminal statute of any jurisdiction, participating in ten days of public service with the Sheriff Work Alternative Program (SWAP), and paying \$500 in fines.
+32. On May 23, 2017, Respondent pled guilty before the Honorable Marita Sullivan to a reduced charge of reckless driving, a Class A misdemeanor offense, in violation of625 ILCS 5.0/11-503-A-2.
+As a result, Judge Sullivan sentenced Respondent to one year of supervision, terms of which included not violating the criminal statute of any jurisdiction, participating in ten days of public service with the sheriff work alternative program (SWAP), and paying \$500 in fines.